sytac/slush-fast/docs/cliOptions.md

 Use `gulp dev` in lieu of `npm run dev`

 - `--host` - Sets the host domain for local servers.
 Defaults to `localhost`.
 ```
 gulp dev --host=local.klm.com
 ```

-- `--skip-downloads` - Keeps `.cache` directory and skips downloads of static assets.
-Defaults to `false`.
+- `--rewrite-host` - By default all requests to `/ams` and `/nls` are rewritten to `https://www.klm.com`.
+You can override this behaviour by setting the host manually.
+Defaults to `www.klm.com`.
 ```
-gulp dev --skip-downloads
+gulp dev --rewrite-host=www.ite1.klm.com
 ```